 It is interesting that the reverse strobe action of these glasses can actually increase the safety of movie attendance for those that are photosensitive.
 If you struggle to tolerate the noise and bright lights of a movie theater, the reverse strobe action of these new glasses might actually make attending a 3D movie less of a hazard for you.

-It’s important to pay careful attention to what 3D glasses can’t do.
+It’s important to pay careful attention to what your 3D glasses can’t do.
 These glasses cannot protect your eyes from an eclipse.
 Even 3D glasses that use polarization or striation are not considered to be protective eyewear during an eclipse.
-Even very dark sunglasses cannot protect your eyes from the intensity of the returning sun during an eclipse.
-Wear eclipse glasses, make a viewer, or find a spot under a tree and watch the shadow patterns change as the eclipse progresses.
+Even the darkest sunglasses cannot protect your eyes from the intensity of the sun during an eclipse.
+To enjoy the eclipse, you would have to purchase your eclipse glasses from us!

 Return to Blog Home